jerrylai19990120/Daily-Goal-Manager/README.md

 New users can sign up for a new account at this page using username, password and email of their choice.

+- Username must not be taken and be greater than 3 characters.
+- Password must be greater than 5 characters.

 ### Goal List (Home Page)

 The home page of this website shows the list of goals created by different users in the database (currently hardcoded).